Isandlwana Lodge Reviews & Information

 The hotel rooms at the Lodge face scenically beautiful Isandlwana plain with a view of the mountain.
 The Lodge features a total of twelve luxury rooms which feature en-suite bathrooms.
 The rooms are a mixture of traditional and modern styles.
-From the comfort of the Lodge, guests can admire the scenic views over the breathtaking landscape.
+From the comfort of the Lodge, guests can admire the scenic views of the breathtaking landscape.

 Nearby game Reserves in KwaZulu-Natal